freelancehunt/sypexgeo/README.md

 SypexGeo
 ==========
+This is working copy [igi/sypexgeo](https://github.com/iginikolaev/sypexgeo) with PHP 7.4 support.

 Sypex Geo - product for location by IP address.
 Obtaining the IP address, Sypex Geo outputs information about the location of the visitor - country, region, city,